tomwhite007/angular2bes-site-2020/apps/angular2bes/src/assets/markdown/meetups/cypress-and-view-model-design.md

 <p>&nbsp;</p>

-### Simplifying Component State and Improving Performance
+### The View Model pattern: Simplifying Component State and Improving Performance

 How to leverage the View Model pattern and OnPush change detection in Angular